huntertran/ptidej-wordcloud/README.md

     1. Get frequency distribution of each keywords in step 3, select the 50 most common keywords (can choose any number, not just 50 😃 )
     2. Feed the drawing python lib to create the picture above, then save/serve the picture

+> For now, drawing grammar tree only worked on Windows

 # 2. Install package
 <a id="markdown-install-package" name="install-package"></a>